Student Life

 In addition, the University acknowledges and actively upholds the adult status of each student with all the rights pertaining thereto and, in accordance with that status, considers each student responsible for their actions.
 With regard to conduct, "student" is defined as full and part-time undergraduate, professional, and graduate students from the time of application for admission to the time of the conferral of a degree and includes periods prior to the start of classes, after classes have ended, between terms, and when a student is not officially enrolled but has an ongoing relationship with Pacific.

-University policies and regulations are published in the Student Code of Conduct and available online go.pacific.edu/tigerlore.
+University policies and regulations are published in the Student Code of Conduct and available online https://www.pacific.edu/student-life/student-conduct.
 Statements pertaining to or clarification of student rights is also published in this document.
 Additional policies for specific schools and programs are respectively available from each school or program.

 Alcohol and Other Drugs Policy